jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2017-10-26 05:30:00
+date: 2017-11-12 16:05:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi zero, rpi zero wireless, rpi compute]
 ---

 This post is about building Linux systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

-Yocto is a set of tools for building a customized Linux distribution.
-The systems are usually meant for a particular target application with known requirements, likely a commercial product.
+Yocto is a set of tools for building a custom embedded Linux distribution.
+The systems are usually targeted for a particular application like a commercial product.

-If you are looking for a general purpose system with the availability of pre-built packages you can install anytime you are probably better off with a distribution like [Raspbian][raspbian].
+If you are looking for a general purpose development system with access to pre-built packages, I suggest you stick with a more user-friendly distribution like [Raspbian][raspbian].

-What custom build systems like Yocto or [Buildroot][jumpnow-buildroot] provide are

-* Small image sizes
-* Quick boot times
-* Read-only rootfs
-* Tight control of all software installed
+Yocto uses what it calls **meta-layers** to define the configuration for a system build.
+Within each meta-layer are recipes, classes and conf files that support the primary build tool, a python framework called **bitbake**.

+The Yocto system, while very powerful, does have a substantial learning curve and you may want to look at another popular tool for building embedded systems [Buildroot][buildroot].

+I have created a custom layer for the RPi boards called [meta-rpi][meta-rpi].

-The systems built from the [meta-rpi][meta-rpi] layer described here use the same BCM firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
-It is only the **userland** software that differs.
+The systems build from this layer use the same GPU firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
+No hardware functionality (compared to Raspbian) is lost using Yocto.
+It is only the **userland** software that differs and that is configurable by you.

-There are a few example **images** in [meta-rpi][meta-rpi] that support C, C++, [Qt5][qt], Perl and Python development, languages and tools I commonly use.
+There are a some example **images** in [meta-rpi][meta-rpi] that support the programming languages and tools that I use in my own projects.

-There are also a few security related tools, again just things that I like to use.

-These are only demos and you should modify or create your own image **recipes** for your own project.
+I often use meta-rpi as the starting point for customer projects, but moved to another repository.

+I use meta-rpi for my experiments.

 My systems use **sysvinit**, but Yocto supports **systemd** if you would rather use that.
+A lot of my customers do.

-If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working OpenGL drivers for the GPU.
-This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications will work when using the [eglfs][qt-eglfs] platform plugin.
+If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working **OpenGL** drivers for the RPi GPU.
+This means [Qt OpenGL][qt-opengl] and [QML][qml] applications will work when using the [eglfs][qt-eglfs] platform plugin.

-Here is another post with more details on [developing with Qt5 on the RPi][rpi-qt5-qml-dev].

-I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [gpu firmware][firmware-repo] and some [userland][userland-repo] components.
+I am using the official Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel and [gpu firmware][firmware-repo] to keep them more current.
+I also have occasional 'fixes' to other components, sometimes for bugs, but often just because I don't like the upstream defaults.

-I have tested with all of the RPi boards at one time or another including the [RPi CM][rpi-compute] with several carriers boards.
+I have access to all of the RPi boards and at one time or another have tested these builds with all of them including the [RPi CM/CM3][rpi-compute] modules.

-Routinely I only test with RPi3 and RPi0-W boards.
+Most of the time I only test meta-rpi with the RPi3 and RPi0-W boards.

 ### Downloads